ananya343B/pes_asic_class/README.md

 ### Caveats with blocking statements

 Using blocking statements (`=`) in Verilog can introduce certain caveats and potential issues in your designs.

+Example:

+	module code(input clk,
+ 		    input reset,
+       		    input d,
+	     	    output reg q);
+	reg q0;
+ 	always@(posedge clk,posedge reset)
+  	begin
+   	if(reset)
+    		begin
+      		q0=1'b0;
+		q=1'b0;
+  		end
+    	else
+     		begin
+       		q=q0;
+	 	q0=d;
+   		end
+     	end
+      endmodule

+The code works in normal condition in the above example.
+However, if the order of statements

+`q=q0;
+q0=d;`

+are changed to

+`q0=d;
+q=q0;`

+only one flop will be generated instead of two.
+To rectify the problem, we use non-blocking statements, where the order does not matter.

+Therefore non-blocking statements are used in writing sequential logic.

-Here are some important considerations to keep in mind:
+Here are some important considerations to keep in mind to avoid such caveats:

 1. **Sequential Execution:** Blocking assignments are executed sequentially, meaning that each assignment must complete before the next one starts.
 This can lead to unintended delays and might not accurately capture concurrent behavior.